RBaykan/Spring_Security_Register_Email_Verificatino_Token/README.md

 - Remember that the converted objects need to be connected to the Event Listener classes by Spring.
 I have established this connection using the `constructor` method.

-# Spring Security Register with Email Verification Token

-This project demonstrates user registration with Spring Security and email verification tokens.

 ## Steps to Run the Project

 1. **Clone the repository**: